wkennedy3125/GetAndCleanDataProject/README.md

 ****

  Step 2.
-EXTRACT ONLY MEASUREMENTS on the MEAN and STANDARD DEVIATION for each measurement.
+EXTRACT ONLY MEASUREMENTS on the MEAN and STANDARD DEVIATION

+****

 Only taking the triaxial data for this table.
 The magnitude values can be summarized elsewhere and added in the summary table.

 ****

  Step 3.
 USE DESCRIPTIVE ACTIVITY NAMES to name the activities in the data set.

 ****

- Read in activity_labels.txt: a list of six activity labels Add headers to match on "Activity" in the full data set Left join the tables to fill in the activity labels (dplyr package)
+* Read in activity_labels.txt: a list of six activity labels
+* Add column names to match on "Activity" in the full data set
+* Left join the tables to fill in the activity labels (dplyr package)
+   * Add the column names so "Activity" will match "Activity" in the main data set
+   * ”Activity" will be the key value
+   * Adds a new column called ActivityLabel

 ****
- Add the column names so "Activity" will match "Activity" in the main data set "Activity" will be the key value

- The following code maps the Activity Labels to the main data set Adds a new column called ActivityLabel
-****
  Step 4.
 APPROPRIATELY LABEL THE DATA set with descriptive variable names.

 ****

  With a manageably sized table, we can take out the column/header/variable names and change them to make it easier to manipulate and tidy

 ****

  Add an observation id number column to uniquely group each row (time entry)
  of data before gathering/melting the data to fit tidy standards http://vita.had.co.nz/papers/tidy-data.pdf

+****

  Pull out column names to clean them up and make easier to tidy.
  This removes parentheses